-The Swampies tie Romana, Rohm-Dutt and the Doctor to rack.
+The Swampies tie Romana, Rohm-Dutt and the Doctor to a rack.

-Sue: That’s handy, it’s just the right size.
+Sue: That’s handy, it’s just the right size for them.
 It’s as if they were expecting to kill three people today.
-Unless they have really good carpenters and they just knocked one up.
+Unless they have really skilled carpenters and they just knocked that up.

-Ranquin explains how the seventh ritual works – they will be torn to death by ivy.
+Ranquin explains how they will be torn apart by ivy.

-Sue: I’m not convinced.
-They just have to get the ivy wet and they’ll be fine.
-Just spit on your feet!
+Sue: They just have to get that ivy wet and they’ll be fine.
+(Yelling at the television) Spit on your feet!

-Sue: It’s a giant Brussels sprout with arms.
+Sue: It’s basically a giant Brussels sprout with arms.
 Don’t get your hopes up, K9.
-Sorry, I mean, that guy.
+Sorry, I mean that guy.

-They discuss the best way to deal with the threat posed by Kroll.
+They discuss the best way to deal with the threat.

 Sue: DeWalt ear protectors.
-You can tell by the colour.
+You can tell they’re DeWalt by their colour.